cubedro/ethrpc/README.md

 # ethrpc
-Fast, ultra-simple C++ RPC retrieval of of Ethereum blocks and transactions.
+Fast, ultra-simple C++ RPC retrieval of Ethereum blocks and transactions.
 Easily extended to include transaction receipts and traces.